Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung T7 Touch is another fantastic SSD if you’ve got the money to spend.
 There is a 500GB option if you don’t have as much money to spend.
 Or, there’s a 2TB option if you want to make sure you have plenty of storage space.
 In my opinion, the 1TB option is that sweet spot between price and storage, so long as you can find a sale.
 This portable SSD comes in black and silver.
 I think this is a nice touch if you’ve got a specific color scheme going on in your entertainment center.

 Let’s take a look at what’s really important, though: the specs.
-This SSD can read up to 1050 MB/s and writes up to 1000 MB/s, transferring files almost 10 times faster than HDDs.
-Samsung has a T5 model as well, but the T7 model is twice as fast.
+This SSD can read up to 1050 MB/s and writes up to 1000 MB/s, transferring files almost ten times faster than HDDs.
+Samsung has a T5 model as well, but the T7 model is twice as fast, making it one of the best SSD’s for PS5.
 So if you’re going to invest in something that you’ll likely have for multiple years, you might as well spring for the fastest model.
 And again, as the previous SSD mentioned, there are no moving parts within this SSD.
 So damage from drops (up to 6 feet), shocks, and vibrations is minimized.